 Hike the full Jibbon Beach Loop

 We recommend walking the entire loop.
 It’s beautiful and full of variety.

 Turn around, walk back down the same stairs and continue east along the new raised track.

 Follow the track until you come to Port Hacking (Jibbon) Point with vast bay and ocean views.
 You might see waves breaking at Jibbon Bombora and understand how so many ships came to ruin on this stretch of coastline.

 Follow the track south along the coast until you reach Shelly Beach.
 Walk down onto Shelly Beach and turn back north for a little way to shelter in a gorgeous sandstone overhang.

-Leaving from smack-bang in the centre of Sydney, allow about one hour for the 56km drive.
+Leaving from the centre of Sydney, allow about one hour for the 56km drive.

 Ferries depart Cronulla at half past the hour (eg 8:30am) and return from Bundeena on the hour (eg 9:00am).
 Trains run regularly to Cronulla on the T4 Eastern Suburbs and Illawarra Line.